Lightshard86/RaidReserve/README.md

 ```

 * Changelog:
+* 1.3.3 - Added a Close Button to the Itemremove Popup in case you missclicked
 * 1.3.2 - Fixed Missing Resize Button, Added: /rr reset, Fixed some more bugs
 * 1.3.1 - Fixed some Bugs